 Constructive discharge happens in the event an employee claims that the work environment was bad enough that they felt forcibly compelled to quit.
 As an employer, you can keep track of your compliance with federal labor laws so that you can avoid such claims, and expensive lawsuits to go along with them.

 If you need help learning more about employee termination, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.